-Gaylord is a member of the New England Regional Spinal Cord Center (NERSCIC) which is one of 14 Spinal Cord Injury Model Systems in the U.S. The Spinal Cord Injury Model Systems (SCIMS) program is overseen by the National Institute on Disability and Rehabilitation Research (NIDRR).
-The NIDRR awards model system grants to institutions that are national leaders in research and patient care and offer outstanding comprehensive specialty services.
+Gaylord is a member of the Spaulding New England Regional Spinal Cord Center (SNERSCIC) which is one of 14 Spinal Cord Injury Model Systems in the U.S. The Spinal Cord Injury Model Systems (SCIMS) program is overseen by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
+The NIDILRR awards model system grants to institutions that are national leaders in research and patient care and offer outstanding comprehensive specialty services.
 The process for becoming a model system is rigorous and the grant must be reapplied for every five years.
 Gaylord received its second grant for this grant cycle and continues as a member of NERSCIC.

 The model system program studies the course of recovery and outcomes following the delivery of a coordinated system of care for SCI patients.
 Under this program, the 14 centers provide comprehensive rehabilitation services to individuals with SCI and conduct spinal cord research, including clinical research.
 Research is designed to improve rehabilitative interventions that can help optimize levels of community participation, employment, and overall quality of life for individuals with SCI.